akvo/akvo-flow-docs/docs/fieldapp/3-launching-app/3-3-updating-survey-app.rst

    :width: 200 px
    :align: center

-7. You will see a popup that aks if you want to install the application, with a list of services the application will use.
+7. You will see a popup that asks if you want to install the application, with a list of services the application will use.
 Click "Install"

 .. figure:: img/4-update-app-2.png
    :width: 200 px
    :align: center

 The Field Survey app is now installed on the phone.
 You can now create a shortcut to the Field Survey app on the home screen.
-This will make starting up the app during field work easier.
+This will make starting up the app during fieldwork easier.
 To do this, just long press on an empty home screen space and choose "Shortcuts" from the menu.
 Select "Applications", and select the Field Survey app.
 This will place a shortcut to the Field Survey app on your home screen.

 **Troubleshooting** - Sometimes, the previous step will not work, and you will get this message instead: